metamath/lamp-guide/docs/index.md

 Next to the name of each axiom or theorem is a ">" symbol which lets you expand or hide its description.

-If you select the label (aka id or name) of an assertion, you will be brought to an individual assertion tab specific to that assertion.
+If you select the label of an assertion, you will be brought to an individual assertion tab specific to that assertion.
 This tab will be dynamically created if it doesn't exist already.